 - Food processor - the butter and dry ingredients are integrated by pulsing a few times.
 This is way faster and less messy (no hands involved), and the only thing to watch out for is not getting carried away and processing the butter too much.

-Use a medium round cookie cutter to make the scones, or a kitchen knife and cut into wedges, like we do with the strawberry scones and orange cranberry scones.
+- For classic round scones, use a medium round cookie cutter.
+For wedges or triangles, use a kitchen knife, as we do with the orange cranberry scones.

 Baking

 - Preheated oven: this is non-negotiable.
-Scones need that first spring the hot oven gives it.
-If you forgot to turn it on, put the cut scones in the fridge or freezer in the meantime.
+Scones need the first spring the hot oven gives them.
+If you forgot to turn it on, put the cut scones in the fridge or freezer while the oven preheats to the correct temperature.

 - When are they baked?
-The best way is to open one a little and check that the inside is fully baked.
+The best way is to open one a little with a fork and check that the inside is fully baked.

 Freezing scones

 Scones freeze like a dream.
-You can keep a batch in the freezer and bake to order!
+You can keep a batch frozen at all times and bake to order!

-Freeze the already cut scones until they are rock solid, and then transfer them to a bag.
+Freeze the already-cut rounds until they are rock solid, then transfer them to a freezer-safe bag.
 That way, they will be covered and occupy much less space in your freezer.

 When you crave warm, fluffy scones, bake them directly from the freezer in a 375°F/190°C oven.